Unforgettable Things to Do in Patagonia — A Traveler’s Guide to Torres del Paine

-Top things to do in Patagonia: wander wind-sculpted peaks, marvel at luminous blue icebergs and endless horizons — Southern Patagonia invites slow, soulful adventures.
+Extraordinary things to do in Patagonia: wander wind-sculpted peaks and marvel at luminous blue icebergs — Torres del Paine invites slow, soulful adventures.

-Discover Punta Arenas — the gateway to Patagonia — where dramatic coasts, colorful historic buildings, icy glaciers, unique wildlife and rich maritime tales await.
+Discover Punta Arenas, Chile — the gateway to Patagonia — where dramatic coasts, colorful historic buildings, icy glaciers and unique wildlife tales await.

-Castro & Chiloé Island: Land of Myth & Sea
+Castro on Chiloé Island: Land of Myth & Sea

 Castro on Chiloé Island is an archipelago jewel where colorful myths and weathered wooden churches meet stilt houses, heirloom potatoes and wild coastal forests.